 7. Construct a greenhouse

 If you’re serious about growing cucumbers in a cold climate, then you may want to consider constructing a greenhouse.
 This will provide the ultimate level of protection for your plants and ensure that they have everything they need to thrive.
+They are also great for protecting your cucumbers from receiving too much water during winter floods.

 Of course, greenhouses can be expensive and require a lot of work to set up.
 But, if you’re committed to growing cucumbers in a cold climate, then it may be worth the investment.